BenSDuggan/IMFT/README.md

 ```
 [
     {
-        "icao24": "" // The icao24
+        "icao24": "", // The icao24
+        "faa":{}, // FAA registration data
         "last":{}, // Data from the last update interval
         "stl":{}, // Data from the second to last interval (copied from last when the next update interval occurs)
         "latest":{}, // Latest data received, not necessarily up to date
-        "lastUpdated": -1, // Time that the last flight data was received
+        "time": -1, // Time that the last flight data was received
+        "tics": 0, // How many tics has it been without data
         "tracking": { // Tracking information
+            "current": { // The current tracking
-            "flight_status": "", // Is the aircraft: `airborn`, `grounded`, or `los`
+                "status": "", // Is the aircraft: `airborn`, `grounded`, or `los`
-            "flight_status_updated_time": -1 // When the flight status was last updated
+                "time": -1, // When the flight status was last updated
-            "flight_status_counter": -1 // How many intervals the flight status has been the same
+                "tics": 0, // How many intervals the flight status has been the same
-            "flight_status_change_counter": -1, // How many times the flight status has flipped
+                "counter": 0, // How many times the flight status has flipped
+                "location": "" // Location
+            },
+            "next": { // Tracking next status change
+                "status": "", // Is the aircraft: `airborn`, `grounded`, or `los`
+                "time": -1, // When the flight status was last updated
+                "tics": 0, // How many intervals the flight status has been the same
+                "counter": 0, // How many times the next status has flipped
+            }
         }
     }
 ]